-Notes:

-1. The number of development applications received is driven by external economic factors due to the market demand in new development.

-2. The number of Comprehensive Plan Amendments to come before the Board for adoption in FY 2023 is anticipated to increase over FY 2022 based on pre-application meetings held to-date.

-3. Planning Commission Public Hearings are typically held monthly except January, which is generally reserved for the workshop on proposed Comprehensive Plan amendments.
-Public Hearings are not held if no rezoning or Comprehensive Plan amendment is proposed for a given month.

-4. The number of public workshops, listening sessions, and neighborhood meetings varies depending on the nature and quantity of projects and the request received from neighborhoods to attend or host meetings on these projects.

-5. The Frenchtown and Miccosukee tasks were completed, resulting in fewer committee meetings in FY 2021.
-The number is expected to increase for FY 2022 and stay consistent moving into FY 2023 with Southside Action Plan.

-- 6. Meetings with neighborhood organizations such as CONA and ATN vary depending on the number of requests received from these groups to meet.
-It is anticipated that CONA and/or ATN will request an update from staff on the Land Use Element Update in FY 2022. - 7.
-The number of direct mail notices fluctuates because it is dependent upon the location of the application property and the number of properties within 1,000 ft.
-Direct notices may increase based on Board direction to prepare an agenda item on expanding notification for large scale map amendments.

-8. The number of newspaper advertisements may change based on statutory requirements changed by the State legislature.

-9. Design consultations provided through the DesignWorks Division of the Planning Department.
+- The number of development applications received is driven by external economic factors due to the market demand in new development. - The number of rezonings and PUDS reviewed vary year to year based on market conditions - The number of Comprehensive Plan Amendments to come before the Board for adoption in FY 2024 is anticipated to increase over FY 2023 based on recent legislative changes that will require Comprehensive Plan Amendments. - The number of residential developments reviewed vary year to year based on market conditions. - The number of non-residential developments reviewed vary year to year based on market conditions. - Planning Commission Public Hearings are typically held monthly except January, which is generally reserved for the workshop on proposed Comprehensive Plan amendments.
+Public Hearings are not held if no rezoning or Comprehensive Plan amendment is proposed for a given month. - The number of GIS layers maintained decreased in FY 2022 because TLCGIS took over maintenance of two layers.
+The number maintained by Planning is anticipated to remain constant for future years. - The number of public workshops, listening sessions, and neighborhood meetings varies depending on the nature and quantity of projects and the request received from neighborhoods to attend or host meetings on these projects. - The number is expected to stay consistent moving into FY 2024. - Meetings with neighborhood organizations such as CONA and ATN vary depending on the number of requests received from these groups to meet.
+It is anticipated that CONA and/or ATN will request an update from staff on the Land Use Element Update in FY 2024. - The number of direct mail notices fluctuates because it is dependent upon the location of the application property and the number of properties within 1,000 ft.
+Direct notices may increase based on Board direction to expanding notification for large scale map amendments in rural areas. - The number of web postings were higher than average in FY 2021 and FY 2022 because of the amount of information provided online versus in-person during the peak of the pandemic but is returning to normal as more resources are being provided in-person. - The number of newspaper advertisements may change based on statutory requirements changed by the State legislature, which allows certain notices to be published on a publicly accessible website. - Design consultations provided through the DesignWorks Division of the Planning Department.
 Tracking of site assistance consultations began in 2016.
-The estimates for FY 2022 and FY 2023 are based on annual averages since tracking began.
+The estimates for FY 2023 and FY 2024 are based on annual averages since tracking began.